 - A feeling that the nose is stuffed up.

 - Itching eyes.

 - A sense of fullness in the person’s face.

 - If the polyp is large, it may distort the person’s nose.

 A person can check to see if they have nasal polyps, then go to their doctor to make sure that they are benign polyps and not something else.
 The doctor will examine the inside of the person’s nose and may order a CT scan or an endoscopy.
 These technologies allow the doctor to see inside the nose.
 Some doctors test their patients for allergies.

 If the polyps are troublesome, the doctor may prescribe medicines to help shrink them and reduce the symptoms.
-Sometimes, surgery is need to remove the polyps.
-The type of the surgery depends on where the polyps are, their size and how many there are.
+Sometimes, surgery is needed to remove the polyps.
+The type of the surgery depends on where the polyps are, their size, and how many there are.

 Complications usually occur after surgery, and they include excessive bleeding or the chance that the polyps will grow back.
 Some polyps grow large enough to interfere with the patient’s breathing and prevent mucus from draining from the nose.